 With gradual engagement we can communicate what our mobile apps do and why people should care by actually allowing people to interact with them right away.
 We can capitalize on all the hard work it takes to get a download instead of turning 75% of our potential audience away with sign-up requirements.

-85% of the over 3.5 million votes on Polar have from signed-in users.
+85% of the over 3.5 million votes on Polar came from signed-in users.
 But another 15% came from people voting without an account.
 And we’re happy to give them a voice as well.
 No sign-up form required.